wukekever/scientific_computation/README.md

 # Scientific Computation

-This repository contains the python code for the class of Scientific Computation.
+This repository contains the python code for scientific computation.

-## Homework
+## Projects

 problem 1: Interpolation